 How To Make Reclaimed Barn Wood Tile

-We take down old barns from all across the United States that are between 75 and 150 years old.
-If they aren’t already laying down, we de-board them, and take them down.
+We start with taking down old barns from all across the United States that are between 75 and 150 years old.
+If the barns aren’t already laying down, we have to de-board them first, and then take them down.
 From there we de-nail them, wire brush them, bring them back to our factory, mill the material down to different thickness, and then kiln-dry them to ensure there is nothing inside them.
-From there we cut them into component parts, and sort them by color.
+Then we cut them into components, and sort them by color.
 This is all before we begin to make our hand-made tile.

 We say from barn to box, each piece of wood gets touched 64 times.
 That means we have 64 opportunities to do right by our customers.